Planning Policy Documents

 Each year the Council prepares an Authority Monitoring Report (AMR) to provide updates on progress with the preparation and implementation of planning policy documents, including the Local Plan.
 The AMR also includes monitoring information to help assess the progress and effectiveness of policies in our Development Plan made up of the Derby City Local Plan Part 1 (2017) (DCLP1) and the Saved Policies of the City of Derby Local Plan Review (2006).
 It also reports progress on key projects and development sites.

-The impact of the Covid19 global pandemic has meant we are taking a slightly different approach to this years AMR.
-Due to national lockdown, staff re-deployment to assist in the Covid effort and the furloughing of partners we normally rely on form information, this years AMR will be a ‘slimmed down’ version.
+The impact of the Covid-19 global pandemic has meant, that like last year, we are taking a slightly different approach to this years AMR.
+Due to ongoing pressures caused by the pandemic this years AMR will again be a ‘slimmed down’ version.
 It still sets out, on a topic by topic basis, key information on the delivery of housing, employment and green infrastructure.
 It also contains key information on retail and the health of the City Centre.
 Where Covid 19 has affected any of our monitoring activities these are clearly set out in each paper.
-We hope to return to a fuller version of the AMR for the 2020/2021 monitoring period.
+We hope to return to a fuller version of the AMR for the 2021/2022 monitoring period.